Skip to main content

 Key mechanism

-πŸ’‘ Note: The two calculations are NOT comparable.
-JOIN uses a definition aligned with the former GA logic (engaged sessions) to allow a consistent reading of the impact of stories.
+💡 Note: The two calculations are NOT comparable.
+JOIN uses a definition aligned with the old GA logic (engaged sessions) to enable a consistent reading of the stories' impact.

 6. Conversion rate